Federation of European Pharmacological Societies: Activities

-Pharmacology has developed into a multifaceted discipline extending from molecular biology at the one end to clinical pharmacology at the other.
-The necessity of collaborative efforts within all branches of biological sciences, in the development and analysis of new drugs, is the driving force of the activities of EPHAR.
-One challenge of this federation is the creation of new generations of pharmacologists with an analytical and broadminded attitude towards important aspects of modern medical biological sciences.
+Pharmacology is a multifaceted discipline extending from molecular biology at the one end to clinical pharmacology at the other.
+Collaborative efforts within all branches of biological sciences play a central role in the development and analysis of new drugs, and form a basis for the activities of EPHAR.
+Among the objectives of this federation is the training of new generations of pharmacologists with analytical skills and broad knowledge of modern medical and biological sciences.

 The Federation seeks to achieve its objects by arranging instructional courses and training programs in matters connected with pharmacology, facilitating the exchange of scientific information between European pharmacologists (by encouraging the holding of joint meetings between European member societies), disseminating information and encouraging the participation to important activities organized by member societies.
 This will include the production of a calendar of the National and joint meetings of each European Society.

 Another important goal of the Federation is establishing common standards for basic courses in pharmacology, and fixing minimal standards for a European Pharmacologist Certificate.

 The scientific dissemination is a fundamental step in progress and advance in research and education.
 For this reason, the most important scientific events established by the Federation are the EPHAR Congresses.
 They include plenary lectures, symposia, round tables, oral and poster communications devoted to the most recent advances in pharmacology and related sciences and therefore represented the adequate forum for discussing preclinical, clinical and therapeutic data.
 Particular emphasis was given to the impact of biotechnologies on drug development and to the identification of novel pharmacological approaches to incurable diseases.
 Sessions were also held on drug development, strategies for research funding and training of pharmacologists.

 The EPHAR Congresses that have taken place since EPHAR’s foundation are: